 whatsapp facebook linkedin twitter

-NetSuite Pricing & Licensing Guide: User Costs, Hidden Fees & Cost Breakdown
+NetSuite Pricing & Licensing Guide (March 2025): User Costs, Hidden Fees & Cost Breakdown

 FACT CHECKED

-NetSuite Pricing & Licensing Guide: User Costs, Hidden Fees & Cost Breakdown
+NetSuite Pricing & Licensing Guide (March 2025): User Costs, Hidden Fees & Cost Breakdown

 Is NetSuite on your consideration list, but you are concerned about the pricing?
 You’re not alone!
 NetSuite pricing is not one-size-fits-all and can seem tricky, since it depends heavily on the number of users, required modules, customizations or integrations.
-Add-ons and hidden fees can also add to your expense, and without knowing your unique needs it’s impossible to give you an exact price.
-Whether you’re calculating NetSuite cost per user or estimating the NetSuite cost per month, understanding the key factors will help you make an informed decision.
+Add-ons and Suiteapps subscriptions can also add to your expense, and without knowing your unique needs it’s impossible to give you an exact price.
+Whether you’re calculating NetSuite licences cost or Netsuite Implementation cost, understanding the key factors will help you make an informed decision.

 Before diving into any sort of analysis of NetSuite licensing costs, it is important to understand the differences between full user licenses, employee licenses, and role-based pricing.
 That’s why, we’re breaking down those pricing pieces and giving you general rules of thumb to inform your estimates with confidence.